EarthWalkSoftware/debian-base-gui/README.md

 #### Environment variables

-- *DISPLAY* - Used to set the system display to use.
-Normally, set to -e DISPLAY=unix${DISPLAY}
+- *DISPLAY* - Used to set the docker host's display to use.
+Normally, set to the default host display

+    -e DISPLAY=unix${DISPLAY}

 #### Volumes